carshair/hiring-backend-assessment/README.md

 - CRUD operations should be implemented here
 - Vin decoder api should handle in a separate function, so that it could be use with other vehicles too.

+### Test Cases

+- Used jest to write test cases
+- Test cases should test get, get by id, post, update, delete
+- created mock data to test

 ### Resources

   - MySQL